-If a reset is needed, Xilinx recommends using synchronous resets.
+If a reset is needed, AMD recommends using synchronous resets.
 Synchronous resets have the following advantages over asynchronous resets:

 - Synchronous resets can directly map to more resource elements in the device architecture.

-- Asynchronous resets impact the performance of the general logic structures.
-Because all Xilinx device general-purpose registers can program the set/reset as either asynchronous or synchronous, it might seem like there is no penalty in using asynchronous resets.
+- Asynchronous resets impact the maximum clock frequency of the general logic structures.
+Because all AMD device general-purpose registers can program the set/reset as either asynchronous or synchronous, it might seem like there is no penalty in using asynchronous resets.
 If a global asynchronous reset is used, it does not increase the control sets.
 However, the need to route this reset signal to all register elements increases routing complexity.

 - Asynchronous resets have a greater probability of corrupting memory contents of block RAMs, LUTRAMs, and SRLs during reset assertion.
 This is especially true for registers with asynchronous resets that drive the input pins of block RAMs, LUTRAMs, and SRLs.

 - Synchronous resets offer more flexibility for control set remapping when higher density or fine tuned placement is needed.
 A synchronous reset can be remapped to the data path of the register if an incompatible reset is found in the more optimally placed slice.
-This can reduce routing resource utilization and increase placement density where needed to allow proper fitting and improved performance.
+This can reduce routing resource utilization and increase placement density where needed to allow proper fitting and improved achievable clock frequency.